 Animal Massage Therapy Schools and Colleges: How to Choose

-Animal massage therapists work to heal injured animals, as well as promote healthy immune systems in animals.
-They may work under the supervision of a veterinarian.
+Prospective animal massage therapists learn to heal injured animals, as well as promote healthy immune systems in animals.
 Schools throughout the U.S. offer training programs suitable for aspiring animal massage therapists.

 How to Choose an Animal Massage Therapy School

 Animal massage therapists work in a variety of settings including zoos, kennels, grooming facilities and veterinary offices.
 They may work independently and make house calls.
 Some therapists specialize in a specific animal, such as dog or horse, while others may be trained in several different animals.
 Programs are usually available through specialized animal massage therapy schools.

 Consider the following when choosing an animal massage therapy program:

 - Consider schools that offer low student-to-teacher ratios in order to receive personalized attention while learning massage techniques and procedures.

 - Individuals should look for schools accredited by the National Board of Certification for Animal Acupressure and Massage (NBCAAM).